Retire by stateFigures verified May 31, 2026

 A public coast with state parks end to end

 Oregon's entire ocean shoreline is public, and state parks line it with beaches, headlands, and tide pools.
-Many day-use areas have paved paths and viewpoints close to parking, which helps on days you do not want a long walk.
+Many day-use areas put paved paths and viewpoints close to parking, which helps on days you do not want a long walk.

 Hiking and camping across the state park system